Tungsteno74/pyWinhook/README.txt

+A pyHook fork with some updates for support latest Visual Studio compilers.
-See the website, http://pyhook.sourceforge.net/, for the latest updates to this information.
+See the website, http://pyhook.sourceforge.net/, for the original pyHook project.

 Known bugs
 ----------